 I also wanted one strand of butterflies in the middle of the mobile.
 To do this, I tied three intersecting lines of fishing line evenly spaced around the ring.
 I tied the row of butterflies to the middle of the mobile.

-Measure out a length of fishing line.
-String the fishing line through the hole at the top of the butterfly and position on the strand of fishing line.
+Measure out a length of the fishing line.
+String the fishing line through the hole at the top of the butterfly and position it on the strand of the fishing line.
 Use a small dot of hot glue on the top of the butterfly to secure the fishing line for each butterfly.

 Repeat this for all six strands of butterflies.
 Evenly space the six strands around the metal hoop and secure each one with a small dot of hot glue.